 we're heading south on the Bench Road so we can play on the Aquila (Cliff) Trail.

 Rolling south downhill on Gopher Snake.

 |Go 1/2 mile south on the Bench Road.
 As the road turns to

 the west, spot the doubletrack dropping off by the tower-whatever-thing.

 the cliffs.
-That's the Cliff Trail.
+That's the Aquila Trail.
 (Don't continue south from the

 doubletrack -- that's the Zorro Trail, and it will drop you to a

 neighborhood in Orem near the canyon mouth.
 Or hey, maybe that's what you